 What is the Erotic Journal Challenge?

-A weekly journal prompt (or set of prompts) to help you get to know your sexual self better.
-You are not required to follow the prompt to get involved.
-Any journal-style prompt is welcome.
+A weekly prompt (or set of prompts) or a theme to encourage self-reflection regarding sex and sexuality.
+You are not required to follow the prompts to get involved.
+Any journal-style post that explores your emotions, experiences, and/or personal thoughts about sexuality or your sexual life is welcome.

 How does it work?